Southern Africa: Kruger, Victoria Falls & Zimbabwe National Parks - 17 Days

 • Accommodation

-Hotel (5nts), Safari Lodges (9 nts), Tented Camp Full Service with shared facilities (2 nts).
+Hotel (5nts), Safari Lodges (9 nts), Tented Camp Full Service with en suite bathrooms (2 nts).

 • Meals